TonyXu214/learncpp/README.md

 - The modern consensus is that std::vector<bool> should generally be avoided, as the performance gains are unlikely to be worth the incompatibility headaches due to it not being a proper container
 - Favor constexpr std::bitset, std::vector<char>, or 3rd party dynamic bitsets over std::vector<bool>.

+### Chapter 17

+Introduction to std::array
+- Dynamic arrays are powerful and convenient, but like everything in life, they make some tradeoffs for the benefits they offer.
+  - std::vector is slightly less performant than the fixed-size arrays.
+In most cases you probably won’t notice the difference (unless you’re writing sloppy code that causes lots of inadvertent reallocations).
+  - std::vector only supports constexpr in very limited contexts
+- In modern C++, it is really this latter point that’s significant.
+Constexpr arrays offer the ability to write code that is more robust, and can also be optimized more highly by the compiler.
+- Use std::array for constexpr arrays, and std::vector for non-constexpr arrays.
+- the length of a std::array must be a constant expression
+- non-const variables and runtime constants cannot be used for the length
+- std::array is an aggregate.
+This means it has no constructors, and instead is initialized using aggregate initialization.
+As a quick recap, aggregate initialization allows us to directly initialize the members of aggregates
+- If a std::array is defined without an initializer, the elements will be default initialized
+- If more initializers are provided in an initializer list than the defined array length, the compiler will error.
+If fewer initializers are provided in an initializer list than the defined array length, the remaining elements without initializers are value initialized
+- Even though the elements of a const std::array are not explicitly marked as const, they are still treated as const (because the whole array is const).
+- Use class template argument deduction (CTAD) to have the compiler deduce the type and length of a std::array from its initializers.
+- As a reminder, operator[] does not do bounds checking